drewloewe/self-assessments/midterm.md

 **2. Performance**

-*   Did you complete all the assignments and do all the quizzes and activities?
+* Have you completed all the assignments and done all the quizzes and activities?
 * How has your performance been so far?
 Are you on track to earn a B under the basic contract?
 * How, if at all, have you improved as a writer so far?
 * What specific strategies have you used to find a way through confusion, hang-ups, procrastination, your workload and life outside of class, lack of experience, or unfamiliarity with the work?
+These might include using the Writing Center, coming to my office, asking me questions, and other strategies too numerous to name here.

 **3. Ownership of Learning**